-- WCC website provides counseling related information, activities, announcements, critical dates and timelines, class schedules, catalogs and other pertinent forms/documents related to counseling - Web Advisor provides information that allows students to search and register for courses. - WCC Student Services website allow students to access resources related to career, transfer, and other educational/career and technical education services.
+- WCC website provides counseling related information, activities, announcements, critical dates and timelines, class schedules, catalogs and other pertinent forms/documents related to counseling - Web Advisor provides information that allows students to search and register for courses. - WCC Student Services website allows students to access resources related to career, transfer, and other educational/career and technical education services.
 Also provides information on transfers (i.e., Assist.org, UC Websites, CSUMentor, etc). - Datatel provides information on student transcripts, registration, and academic courses. - YCCD Report Server which provides statistics on student achievement, retention and completion; currently this is available to the Dean of Student Success, the President and Vice President. - Curricunet provides information on Course Outline of Record and courses and programs that are in varying stages of approval at the College's Curriculum Committee. - SARS used to set counseling appointments.
-The College is planning to integrate eSARS which will allow students to make appointments with counselors without going through a secretary. - Student Portal Provides student related information through the District portal site. - PowerPoint software to create and implement presentations during orientation and probation workshops - ImageNow Document Scanning System used for scanning transcripts and other counseling information.
+The College is planning to integrate eSARS which will allow students to make appointments with counselors without going through a secretary. - Student Portal Provides student related information through the District portal site. - PowerPoint software to create and implement presentations during orientation and probation workshops - ImageNow Document Scanning System used for scanning transcripts and other counseling information. - 6.
+Include in the Budget Plan, all staff costs (salaries and benefits) for each position and the direct cost to purchase, develop or maintain technology tools specifically for counseling, advising and other education planning services.